How to Choose Insurance Software: 8-Step Guide for MGAs

 If you rely on documentation from other providers or have complex policies with very bespoke documents, think of:

 - how convenient is it to transfer documents from emails to your IT system?

 - can documents be synced between the IT system and your client folders (e.g. Onedrive, Google Drive, etc.)?

 2. Distribution Model

-Find the best match for your distribution model.
-Some providers focus on B2C models with off-the-shelf client portals, prebuilt payment integrations, etc. Others, like Insly, are more suited to broker distribution with broker portal capabilities and automated referral rules between retail partners and your underwriters.
-Yet, some providers offer omni-channel approach.
+Insurance software should be the best match for your distribution model.
+Some providers focus on B2C models with off-the-shelf client portals, prebuilt payment integrations, etc. Other insurance software providers, like Insly, are more suited to broker distribution with broker portal capabilities and automated referral rules between retail partners and your underwriters.
+Yet, some providers offer an omni-channel approach.
 Going through case studies and references on businesses similar to yours might help to decide.

 3. Product and Customer Journey

-The type of products you write can have a significant impact on which solutions are a good match for you.
-No provider is good at everything (even if they claim otherwise!) and some will have a natural prevalence towards personal lines and B2C model, while others are designed for commercial insurance through intermediated channels.
+The type of products you write can have a significant impact on which insurance software is a good match for you.
+No provider is good at everything (even if they claim otherwise!) and some will have a natural prevalence towards personal lines and B2C model, while other insurance software providers are designed for commercial insurance through intermediated channels.
 Again, look for proof of past experience working with businesses similar to yours.